 top of page

 Many people assume my sculptures are created from taxidermy.
 They are not.
 I make everything by hand, starting with painted sketches and sculpted maquettes.
-I embroider samples to figure out the linen and fur colors, floss colors and stitch directions.
-I then sculpt the body, make the fabric pattern and sew the linen and fur together.
+I embroider samples to figure out the linen and fur colors, thread and stitch directions.
+I then sculpt the body, make the fabric pattern, and sew the linen and fur together.
 I hand embroider the organ systems onto the linen.
-The head and paws are then sculpted in polymer clay, baked and the fur carefully glued on.
-Everything is then assembled together and permanently attached.
+The head and paws are then sculpted and the fur carefully glued on.
+All the parts assembled and permanently attached.
 The finished object is important to me; like the stuffed toys that are the first objects we treasure, the sculptures become beings completely contained within themselves.

 bottom of page